 Free Confidential Lawsuit Evaluation: If you or a loved one was injured while exercising on a Smith Press Machine, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer of the Smith Machine and we can help.
+You may be entitled to compensation by filing a suit and we can help.

 What’s the Problem with the Smith Press Machine?

 The Smith Machine has a bad reputation in the exercise community because it encourages poor form, makes strength imbalances worse, and may cause injury by restricting natural movement.
 For example, if you are performing a bench press and one of your arms is slightly longer than the other, the Smith Machine will force both arms to press the bar equally.
 This is an unnatural movement, and forces the joints to move in a way they don’t want to move because of the machine’s fixed plane of motion.
 This is why doing squats, bench presses, upright rows and other training moves commonly performed on the Smith Machine may be dangerous.

 - And others

 A 2003 lawsuit involving Flex Equipment Co. and Gold’s Gym ended in a jury awarding plaintiff Harold Leon Bostick $14.4 million.
 The jury determined that Bostick suffered a catastrophic injury while performing squats on a Flex Smith Machine at Gold’s Gym in Venice, CA. in 2001.
 According to court documents, the weight-lifting bar on the machine crushed Bostick’s spine, paralyzing him from the neck down.

 Gold’s Gym settled out of court with Bostick for $7.3 million prior to the jury’s decision.
 Because the company previously agreed to pay $7.3 million of the $14.4 million award, Flex Equipment Co. was responsible for paying the additional $7.1 million.